Twint-AG/twint-magento-extension/README.md

 ## Usage
 Once installed and configured, TWINT will appear as a payment option in your Magento store during checkout.
 Customers can select TWINT, either for the full regular checkout process or via the streamlined **Express Checkout** button.

+## Hyva Theme and Hyva Checkout

+If you are using Hyva Theme and Hyva Checkout, please refer to the [TWINT Hyva Integration Guideline](https://github.com/Twint-AG/twint-magento-hyva-integration) for detailed integration instructions.

 ## Support